hello and safe journey!

 In the Igbo language, Ijeoma means safe journey, or literally, to go well.
 I believe that life is much more about the journey than the destination and that our purpose is to continue learning about ourselves and one another as we journey through life.
 My name has inspired me to take risks, pursue dreams, and live joyfully and confidently in the life I’ve been given.
 This space is a collection of all the different adventures I’m currently on.
+Click right and left to scroll through and learn more.
 Thanks for joining me!

-Whether I’m talking about my latest hair, style, or beauty favorites, how to choose the right Ph.D. program, or my adventures as a wife and mom living the expat life, everything I share is geared towards empowering other women to live joyfully and confidently in the pursuit of their dreams.
+Whether I’m talking about my latest style, beauty, or home decor favorites, how to choose the right Ph.D. program, or the humbling aspects of being a toddler mom, everything I share is geared towards empowering other women to live joyfully and confidently in the pursuit of their dreams.

-In addition to blogging and public health research, I create online and offline communities for Black women, centered around two of my lifelong loves — travel and higher education.
+In addition to scholarly research and blogging, I create online and offline communities for Black women, centered around two of my lifelong loves — travel and higher education.

-The Safe Journey Retreat is an annual women’s empowerment conference + group travel adventure on the African continent, while Cohort Sistas is a supportive community for Black women at various stages of the doctoral degree process, from applicants to doctoral degree holders.
+The Safe Journey Retreat is an annual women’s empowerment conference and group travel adventure on the African continent, while Cohort Sistas is a digital nonprofit that supports Black women pursuing doctoral education.

-Feel free to email with personal questions, collaboration ideas and inquiries.
+Feel free to email with questions, suggestions, collaboration ideas, and speaking and consulting inquiries.